Jorge Ubico: Guatemalan instability

-In December 1930, President Lazaro Chacón was forced to resign after having a stroke.
+In December 1930, President Lázaro Chacón González was forced to resign after having a stroke.
 By that time, Guatemala was in the midst of the Great Depression and bankrupt; Chacón's successor, Baudilio Palma, was deposed by a coup d'état after only four days in office and was replaced by Gral.
 Manuel María Orellana.
 The United States opposed the new government and demanded Orellana resign; he was forced to leave the presidency in favor of José María Reina Andrade.

 Election

 The Liberal Party allied with the Progressives to nominate Ubico as Andrade's successor, in an election where Ubico was the only candidate on the ballot.
 In February 1931 he was elected with 305,841 votes.
 In his inaugural address, he pledged a "march toward civilization".
 Once in office, he began a campaign of efficiency which included assuming dictatorial powers.

 Government

 Military dictatorship

 Ubico's rule has been characterized as totalitarian; John Gunther, who visited the country during 1941, described Guatemala as "a country 100 per cent dominated by a single man."
 Added Gunther: "He [Ubico] has spies and agents everywhere, and knows everyone's private business to an amazing degree.
 Not a pin drops in Guatemala without his knowing it."
 Guatemala under Ubico was likened to "a modern jail."